appunite/Loudius/README.md

 # Loudius - Android experimental playground

 This project serves as an example Android project and a playground for experimenting with new architectures, solutions, and libraries.
 Functionalities of the app are simple.
 It uses GithubAPI and let's user ping his collaborators for a faster code review.

 ## Contributing

 We believe that there is no ideal code and that every code can be improved.
 Therefore, we welcome every issue and new idea.
 We encourage you to open a new issue or pull request, as we can all learn from each other.

 ## Experiments

-We have a dedicated folder called experiments Every experiment should be on a separate branch, and the branch should be named after the experiment.
-We ask that experimental branches not be merged into the develop branch.
-Instead, they serve as an experiment, and if someone wants to see how it looks, they should checkout the experimental branch.
+Our project is designed for those who want to experiment with different solutions, architectures, and libraries in the Android development world.
+We believe that experimenting is the key to improving your skills and finding the best solutions for your needs.

+We encourage everyone to join us and create their own experiments.
+You can experiment with anything related to Android development - UI, performance, architecture, libraries, and more.

+To create your own experiment, simply download our repository, create a new branch, and start experimenting.
+Once you're done, create a pull request, and our community will review it.
+We believe that by sharing our experiments with each other, we can all learn and improve.

+We welcome all levels of experience in our community, whether you're a beginner or an expert.
+We're all here to learn and grow together.

+So come and join us in Loudius - Android experimental playground, and let's experiment together!

 ### Rules for Experiments

 We have a few rules for experiments to keep everything organized and consistent:

 - Every experiment should be on a separate branch in the experiment folder.